Raychatronics09/MeXE402_Midterm_Almonte-RayIvanC.--Blasco-TreatySherrizahL./README.md

 ### **Logistic Regression**
-+ Limited to binary (or complex multi-class) outcomes
++ Limited to binary (or complex multi-class) outcomes: Logistic regression is well-suited to the binary "churn" vs. "no churn" outcome in the Telco dataset, predicting each customer’s likelihood of churning.
+However, it doesn’t reveal why customers churn, which requires further analysis.
-+ Assumes linearity in log-odds
++ Assumes linearity in log-odds: Logistic regression assumes a linear relationship between features and the log-odds of churn.
+If relationships (e.g., between tenure and churn) are non-linear, logistic regression might not fully capture them, potentially reducing accuracy.
-+ Needs a larger, balanced dataset
++ Imbalanced dataset: Imbalanced data (more "no churn" than "churn" cases) can bias the model toward predicting "no churn."
+Resampling or adjusting thresholds can mitigate this.
+The dataset size (7,043 entries) generally supports logistic regression, but handling any class imbalance improves performance.